 From this discussion, it can be said that the design of asylums in the 19th century helped to ameliorate madness because the architecture of the building comforted the patients and served to structure their daily lives.
 Asylum designs, like Kirkbride’s, also required that physicians, attendants etc. be compassionate and strict with patients in order to divert them away from the agonising causes of their madness and to give them the power to control their emotions.
 The architecture of the asylum and the practice of moral treatment upheld within it were interdependent.
 Together, they were supposed to ameliorate madness in the same way – by affecting the mental experiences of the patients.

 The Kirkbride plan was a guide on how to construct and manage a smooth-running, efficient asylum, which could effectively improve the minds of the mentally ill.
 However, 19th century asylums were only effective in ameliorating madness to a certain extent.
-Our understanding of mental illness greatly improved in the 20th century and psychiatrists were better equipped to treat different forms of madness through different medications and different approaches to clinical psychology and psychotherapy.
+Our understanding of mental illness greatly improved in the 20th century and psychiatrists were better equipped to treat different forms of madness through various medications and different approaches to clinical psychology and psychotherapy.